dropbox/stone/doc/generator_ref.rst

    ``example.babelg.py``

-2. At least one class must exist in the module that extends the ``babelapi.generator.generator.CodeGenerator`` class and implements the abstract ``generate()`` method.
+2. At least one class must exist in the module that extends the ``babelapi.generator.CodeGenerator`` class and implements the abstract ``generate()`` method.
 BabelAPI automatically detects subclasses and calls the ``generate()`` method.
 All such subclasses will be called in ASCII order.

 Getting Started
 ===============

 Here's a simple no-op generator::

-    from babelapi.generator.generator import CodeGenerator
+    from babelapi.generator import CodeGenerator

     class ExampleGenerator(CodeGenerator):
         def generate(self):